 - 7.1 Communication between hospitals, EMS providers, and medical control entities takes place using a variety of methods.
 Hospitals communicate information regarding Emergency Department saturation, Emergency Department Advisory status, bed availability numbers, and clinical service line availability by updating dedicated status types in EMResource (see the section on Diversion Policies and Bypass Protocol).
 Direct communication between EMS providers, hospitals, and medical control entities generally occurs using a combination of cell phones, landline phones, and dedicated radio frequencies.
 Hospitals, EMS providers, and medical control entities work together to determine the best method of communication for their specific circumstances.
 For example, in some areas the most effective means of communication is for EMS providers to call the hospital's Emergency Department business line phone using cell phones held by individual paramedics, whereas other areas are better served by the hospital ED using a public safety radio with a dedicated channel for EMS communications. - 7.2 NCTTRAC supports the implementation of redundant communication systems to ensure that hospitals, EMS providers, and medical control entities can still communicate with one another in the event of a primary communications method failure.
-In addition to administering the regional EMResource system, NCTTRAC hosts a WebEOC server with information sharing boards and patient tracking boards dedicated to EMS provider and hospital use.
 Using Hospital Preparedness Program (HPP) funding, NCTTRAC purchased amateur radios and VHF, UHF, and 700/800 public safety radios that can be given to hospitals and EMS providers as a means of redundant communication.
-NCTTRAC also purchased two Mobile Emergency Response Communications (MERC) trailers that can be
+NCTTRAC also purchased two Mobile Emergency Response Communications (MERC) trailers that can be deployed to provide temporary communications capabilities.
+Additionally, NCTTRAC maintains multiple communications equipment caches that can be deployed in the event of a major communications failure.

-- deployed to provide temporary communications capabilities.
-Additionally, NCTTRAC maintains multiple communications equipment caches that can be deployed in the event of a major communications failure. - 7.4 Communications between multiple agencies responding to the same scene is generally dictated by the Incident Commander.
-Most neighboring jurisdictions share common radio frequencies or talk groups that allow for interoperable radio communications the exact frequencies or radio systems vary based on the jurisdiction having authority.
+7.4 Communications between multiple agencies responding to the same scene is generally dictated by the Incident Commander.
+Most neighboring jurisdictions share common radio frequencies or talk groups that allow for interoperable radio communications - the exact frequencies or radio systems vary based on the jurisdiction having authority.
 In addition to jurisdiction-specific interoperable systems, it is recommended that EMS providers ensure that their responding units are equipped with radios that have been programmed with the Texas Statewide Interoperability Channels identified in the Texas Statewide Interoperability Channel Plan.